genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 The Methylation Navigator page contains four sections:

-1. **Groups Information** section summarise the information on the created groups of samples to be tested.
+1. The **Groups Information** section summarise the information on the created groups of samples to be tested.

-2. **Top Differentially Methylated Sites** table lists all the detected sites that are differentially methylated in the selected group compared to either the average of the other groups or a control group (if it is set).
+2. The **Top Differentially Methylated Sites** table lists all the detected sites that are differentially methylated in the selected group compared to either the average of the other groups or a control group (if it is set).